playcanvas/developer.playcanvas.com/content/tutorials/beginner/controlling-lights.md

 ---
-title: Controlling Lights
+title: Controlling-Lights
 template: tutorial-page.tmpl.html

 ---

 <iframe src="http://apps.playcanvas.com/playcanvas/tutorials/controllingLights?overlay=false"></iframe>

-*Press 1, 2 or 3 to enable/disable each of the three lights.*
+*Press 1, 2 or 3 to enable/disable the spot, point and directional lights respectively.*

 In this tutorial we will show you how to enable/disable lights in PlayCanvas and to change light color and intensity.
-Note that there are many more controllable light features and properties, for example the light range.
+Note that there are many more controllable light features and properties, such as the light range.
 See the [API listing here][lights] for more details.

 It is also important to be aware of the different limits for differing light properties, for example red, green and blue values are set between 0 and 1, but intensity reaches from 0 up to 10.
-Also some lights have properties unique to them such as the cone angles for the spot light.
+Also some lights have properties unique to them, such as the cone angles for the spot light.

-##The important Code
+##The lighting commands

 ~~~javascript~~~
 if (context.keyboard.wasPressed(pc.input.KEY_1)) {